run-llama/llama_index/docs/core_modules/supporting_modules/callbacks/root.md

 - [LlamaDebugHanlder](/examples/callbacks/LlamaDebugHandler.ipynb) -> Basic tracking and tracing for events.
 Example usage can be found in the notebook below.
 - [WandbCallbackHandler](/examples/callbacks/WandbCallbackHandler.ipynb) -> Tracking of events and traces using the Wandb Prompts frontend.
 More details are in the notebook below or at [Wandb](https://docs.wandb.ai/guides/prompts/quickstart)
 - [AimCallback](/examples/callbacks/AimCallback.ipynb) -> Tracking of LLM inputs and outputs.
 Example usage can be found in the notebook below.
+- [OpenInferenceCallbackHandler](/docs/examples/callbacks/OpenInferenceCallback.ipynb) -> Tracking of AI model inferences.
+Example usage can be found in the notebook below.

 ```{toctree}